 - Get in shape!
 Not for meeting the right one, but for feeling like your healthiest and fittest self!
 Maintaining your physical and emotional wellness is another key to being happy single.

 - Emotional wellness.
 If you need to unpack some baggage, I encourage speaking with a counselor or psychotherapist.
-Your friends are there to listen but a psychotherapist will give you the tools to understand yourself better.
+Your friends are there to listen but a psychotherapist will give you the tools to process trauma and understand yourself better.
 That and MEDITATION.
 Yes, meditate and live a mindful lifestyle.
 Everyone loves a calm and sincere person.
 Living mindfully in every aspect of your life gives every little thing a sense of intention.
 By contrast, being mindless is like sleepwalking or going on auto-pilot throughout life.
 This is not very attractive and probably is not healthy for you.
 Live wide awake and be present.

 - Learn how to cook and bake.
 Everyone loves being cooked for and receiving homemade baked goods!
 It’s incredibly therapeutic to work with your hands and create something to be enjoyed by others.